jetbrains-academy/kotlin-onboarding-introduction/LastPush/CanvasGenerator/task.md

 we don't need to change the first level of the generated picture.
 </div>

-We _recommend_ that you use the `getPatternHeight`, `repeatHorizontally`, and `dropTopFromLine` functions, which you have already implemented.
+We _recommend_ that you use the `getPatternHeight`, `repeatHorizontally`, and `dropTopLine` functions, which you have already implemented.
 You just need to combine their results and repeat the pattern vertically.